 For example, an image has been found on somebody’s computer.
 The way that the government or the prosecutor would seek to prove constructive possession of the image would be to try to prove the person had knowledge of that image.
 In other words, show that it was in a place where the person could not help but see it.
 For example, it was on their desktop and it was open, or the computer in which the image was found belongs to that particular person.
 They would look for evidence on the computer that shows that computer belongs to a particular person.
 For example, pictures of the target’s account or bank statements in that person’s name downloaded onto the computer, things like that.

-It is difficult to be charged that way.
+It is difficult to be charged without having actually downloaded anything.
 In some state courts, particularly in Virginia, the prosecutors often put forth the theory that reproduction of child pornography occurs when someone puts it on to their screen.
 In other words, even the viewing of an image of child pornography means that it has been reproduced onto someone’s screen and they can therefore be liable criminally for that.
 That is typically not what happens in most courts, or particularly in federal court.

 In federal court, typically the way someone is charged is if an actual digital image is found to have been downloaded onto a device, whether a phone, computer, iPad or other device of that nature.